Chia-Network/chia-docs/docs/getting-started/timelords.md

 There are no specific requirements as timelords are a fastest wins process.
 This means that those with higher end hardware are more likely to generate Proofs of Time than those with lower end hardware.
 Currently, a modern gaming PC with 8 cores and 8 GB of RAM is recommended when running an ASIC or Bluebox timelord.
 With the release of ASIC timelords, software timelords will have a near impossible time competing.
 It is recommended to only run a software timelord for experimentation and learning purposes.

-### Can a Singe ASIC Compete with an ASIC Cluster?
+### Can a Single ASIC Compete with an ASIC Cluster?

 The nature of timelords is to create three VDF chains, one can create the chains themselves in parallel (i.e. one on each ASIC) but one cannot break down the VDFs themselves to parallelize them.
 This means that the ASIC cluster will always have an advantage but there are times when a single ASIC can reasonably compete.
 This almost always requires the block farming node to be closer in physical proximity to the single ASIC than to the ASIC cluster establishing a minor time advantage for the single ASIC